 Carpal Tunnel Release Surgery

 Carpal tunnel syndrome is one of the most common conditions affecting the hand and wrist.
-It is most frequently seen in individuals who perform repetitive hand movements, such as office workers, factory workers, and certain medical professionals.
+It is most frequently seen in individuals who perform repetitive hand movements, such as office workers, factory workers, certain medical professionals and IT workers.
 Women are more likely than men to develop CTS, particularly during pregnancy or menopause due to hormonal changes.

 CTS occurs when the median nerve becomes compressed within the carpal tunnel.
 The carpal tunnel is a small passageway in the wrist that houses the median nerve and several tendons.
 Swelling or thickening of the tendons, or other factors like wrist fractures, can increase pressure on the median nerve, leading to pain, numbness, and weakness.